fgomezrl87/blueonionlabs/README.md

 In postman, locate and open the "Import Data" POST request and execute it.
 You will get a message at the end of the process.
 JSON file is already added to project.

 ## Query postgres database to fetch one satelite information by id
-In postman, locate and open the "Get One Satelite by ID" GET request and ececute it.
+In postman, locate and open the "Get One Satelite by ID" GET request and execute it.
 You will get a response with information for a specific satelite.
+Notice that this request is expecting not only the satelite id but the startDate and endDate you want to look at.
+This information has to be sent at the body in json format.
+There is an example in postman request.